Lebanon: The Shiite Dimension

-Hezbollah’s evolution falls into five distinct phases.
+Hezbollah’s evolution falls into six distinct phases.
 The first was from 1982 to 1990 and coincided with the chaotic 1975–90 civil war, during which the Lebanese state had little control.
 Lebanon was instead carved into competing fiefdoms dominated by militias and occupying armies.
-These were Hezbollah’s wild days, when it could do as it pleased under Iran’s guidance and Syria’s watchful eye.
+These were Hezbollah’s wild days, when it could do as it pleased under Iran’s guidance and Syria’s guarded tolerance.

 The movement became synonymous with extremist attacks, including two on U.S. embassies in 1983 and 1984.
 Its deadliest attacks were the simultaneous truck bombings of the U.S. Marine barracks and the nearby French Paratroop headquarters, which killed 241 American servicemen and sixty-eight French soldiers.
 From 1984, more than 100 foreigners in Lebanon were kidnapped.
 Hezbollah denied responsibility, although some of its members were later linked with the attacks.

-After 1986, Hezbollah dominated the resistance against Israel’s occupation in south Lebanon.
+After 1986, Hezbollah began to dominate the resistance against Israel’s occupation in south Lebanon.
 But the party’s growing influence in the south also brought it into conflict with the rival Amal movement.
-In 1988, the two factions fought the first in a series of bloody internecine battles that over the next two years resulted in thousands of dead and generated an animosity that lingered a quarter-century later.
+In 1988, the two factions fought the first in a series of bloody internecine battles that over the next two years resulted in thousands of dead and generated an animosity that continued to linger more than three decades later.